 How to Attract Barn Owls

-The primary way to attract a barn owl is to set up a nest box.
-You can put this wooden house in a tree, pole, or barn.
+One of the most effective ways to entice barn owls is by setting up a nest box.
+You can affix this wooden shelter to a tree, pole, or barn.

-The best place for a nest box is a shady tree because owls hunt from trees.
-The nest needs to be at least 10 feet (3 m) above ground.
-You can also plant fir trees like redwoods to create their ideal habitat.
+Ideal nest box locations include shady trees; owls often hunt from such perches.
+The nest should be positioned at least 10 feet (3 m) above ground.
+Planting fir trees like redwoods can further enhance their preferred habitat.

 Diet and Food Habits